ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 Follow these steps to
 1. Clone the deployment repo and checkout a new branch.
 1. Edit `modversions.yaml` to pin the `tools` submodule to a new [release tag](https://github.com/ssc-spc-ccoe-cei/gcp-tools/releases) or commit SHA.
-1. Clone and checkout the proper version of the tools submodule by running:
+1. Run the following to get the proper version of the tools submodule:
     ```bash
     bash modupdate.sh
     ```